 Studies have linked prenatal depression to high crying, excitatory nervous system and hyperactivity as features that are subsequently recorded in the child’s behavior.

-Underestimation of the condition also leads to the risk of reducing the mother’s ability to take care of herself (to eat healthy and well, to sleep enough, to regularly attend women’s consultations, to observe the schedule for tests and tests for fetal abnormalities, etc. .) as well as taking care of his ba after birth and his family as a whole.
+Underestimation of the condition also leads to the risk of reducing the mother’s ability to take care of herself (to eat healthy and well, to sleep enough, to regularly attend women’s consultations, to observe the schedule for tests and tests for fetal abnormalities, etc. .) as well as taking care of his baby after birth and his family as a whole.

 Emotional support